FrankN88/FrankN88-first_milestone_new/README.md

 ### Design

 #### Colour Scheme
-  - The main colours used throughout the website are a mixture of Dark Purple (to represent the colour of wine), White (as a clear and non-invasive contrast colour to the previous one), Black fonts.
+  - The main colours used throughout the website are a mixture of dark purple (to represent the colour of wine), White (as a clear and non-invasive contrast colour to the previous one), black fonts.

 #### Typography
   -   The Oswald font is the main font used throughout the whole website with Nunito as the fallback font in case for any reason the font isn't being imported into the site correctly.